Kenosha Public Library: Recognition

 In 2018, KPL received a SirsiDynix Power of Libraries Award.
 The Wisconsin Library Association recognized the library system as its "Library of the Year" in 2020.
-In 2021, KPL was named a finalist for the National Medal for Museum and Library Service, becoming the second Wisconsin library system to receive this distinction after the Madison Public Library in 2016.
+In 2021, KPL was named a finalist for the National Medal for Museum and Library Service, becoming the second Wisconsin library to receive this distinction after the Madison Public Library in 2016.
 In 2023, KPL received an honorable mention as a nominee for the Jerry Kline Community Impact Prize, which is awarded annually by the Gerald M. Kline Family Foundation and Library Journal to recognize an American public library that has made a significant positive impact in its community.